-Day 11 - September 3, 2022
+Day 11 - September 3, 2023

-As we're traveling the short distance back to Bella Bella we'll be on the lookout for last minute wildlife sightings.
-Once we get to Bella Bella we say farewell to our shipmates before disembarking and heading to the Bella Bella Airport.
+After a hearty breakfast we'll be met by a float plane to travel back to Port Hardy, BC.
+Once we get to Port Hardy we say farewell to our shipmates and go our separate ways.
 And, of course we'll be left with great memories and great photos of a wonderful adventure!